 Check out my other posts about CanadaSugar rush at a sugar shack

-– Enjoying autumn in Quebec
+– Autumn in the Eastern Townships, Quebec